-One of the primary benefits of a VA loan is that borrowers don't need to put cash down or bring cash to closing.
-This allows veterans to purchase a home more easily than with other conventional mortgage loans.
-However, is no money down a good idea?
+One of the primary benefits of a VA loan is that borrowers don't need to make a down payment.
+This allows veterans to purchase a home more easily than with conventional mortgage loans.
+However, is buying a house with no money down a good idea?

 With conventional loans, if a borrower does not make a 20% down payment, they have to buy private mortgage insurance (PMI).
 The cost of this insurance is added to their monthly mortgage payment and they must keep paying PMI until they have 20% equity in their home at which time they may request to cancel PMI.

 There is no private mortgage insurance with VA loans.
 There is, however, a VA funding fee most veterans must pay when they buy a home.
 The funding fee is used to help the Veterans Administration cover any losses on loans that may default in this program.
 A few groups are exempt from paying the fee but a majority of veterans have to pay it.
 And the smaller your down payment, the higher the funding fee.